bids-standard/bids-specification/src/02-common-principles.md

 ## BIDS URI: Pointing to files within and outside of BIDS datasets

-Throughout the BIDS specification there a meta data fields that contain a pointer to a file.
+Throughout the BIDS specification there a metadata fields that contain one or more pointers to files
-For example `IntendedFor`, `SpatialReference`, and `AssociatedEmptyRoom`.
+(for example `IntendedFor`, `SpatialReference`, and `AssociatedEmptyRoom`).
-Prior to BIDS version 1.7.0, such pointers were required to be "relative paths".
+Prior to BIDS version 1.7.0, such pointers were often required to be "relative paths".
 However the specification failed to consistently describe relative to *what* these pointers should be specified, and the exact syntax to be used.
 Yet even with perfectly well and consistently defined "relative paths", this method of pointing to files becomes impractical when referring to files that are outside of a particular file tree (for example, on the Internet), or when the location of the data that is being pointed to changes.

 For these reasons, starting with BIDS version 1.7.0, using "relative paths" for all fields pointing to a separate file is [DEPRECATED][].
+For internal consistency, the use of "absolute paths" is [DEPRECATED][] as well.

 Instead, the following [URI][uniform-resource-indicator] scheme SHOULD be used to point to files within and outside of BIDS datasets, as elaborated below.

 `bids:<dataset-name>:/absolute/path/within/dataset`

 Here, `bids:` is the URI scheme, and `<dataset-name>:/absolute/path/within/dataset` is the path to the file, consisting of the name of a dataset, a colon, and the absolute path within that dataset that MUST start with a forward slash `/`.

 The location of a dataset with the name `<dataset-name>` MUST be specified in the [`dataset_description.json` file](./03-modality-agnostic-files.md#dataset-description) under the `DatasetLinks` field, which is an [object][] of [URIs][], as shown in the examples below.

+In brief,
-In brief, `dataset_description.DatasetLinks` contains mappings from strings to URIs that point to dataset locations.
+`dataset_description.DatasetLinks` contains mappings from strings to URIs that point to dataset locations.
-The `<dataset-name>`: `""` (that is, an empty string) is a reserved value that may only be used to refer to the root of the current dataset; an empty string (`""`) MUST NOT be a key in the `DatasetLinks` object.
+The `<dataset-name>`: `""` (that is, an empty string) is a reserved value that may only be used to refer to the root of the current dataset;
+an empty string (`""`) MUST NOT be a key in the `DatasetLinks` object.

 In the case where a derivatives dataset is nested under a raw dataset and both have a `dataset_description.json` file, the BIDS URIs within the nested derivatives dataset MUST be resolved with respect to `/derivatives/dataset_description.json`,